jralduaveuthey/SPAR_StegSnow/experiments/2_targeted_censorship/exps_journal.md

 I get a lot of errors:
 - LLM-O often wrongly marks a solution as incorrect just because it has forbidden concepts.
 Even if the correct_solution is present in the solution from LLM-A => improved having different API calls for the correctness JSON and for the "forbidden concepts" JSON
 - LLM-O and LLM-E fail to produce a JSON output relatively often => improved by having them give a justification before saying Correct/Incorrect or Yes/No. And also improved having different API calls for the correctness JSON and for the "forbidden concepts" JSON
+- Try to have all models as gpt-4o first to get less noisy results and later come back to dumber overseer once new setup is less noisy and more useful

 # Setup 2
 with the setup: